 Due to the layout of the stormwater treatment systems, no upstream site is available in any of the tributaries.
 As a result only downstream observations were possible.
+This survey was conducted on the morning of 11 September 2014.
 The inspection included the collection of a small sample, which was then sorted on site to assess what live invertebrates were present in the community.
 As the fresh sort was not performed using magnification, the level of identification was quite low, except for those invertebrates that could be easily identified to a higher level e.g. Austrosimulium.